terraform-google-modules/terraform-example-foundation/README.md

 #### Logs

-Among the four projects created under the common folder, two projects (`prj-c-logging`, `prj-c-org-billing-logs`) are used for logging.
+Among the six projects created under the common folder, two projects (`prj-c-logging`, `prj-c-billing-logs`) are used for logging.
 The first one for organization wide audit logs and the latter for billing logs.
 In both cases the logs are collected into BigQuery datasets which can then be used general querying, dashboarding & reporting.
 Logs are also exported to Pub/Sub and GCS bucket.
 _The various audit log types being captured in BigQuery are retained for 30 days._